ComputationalPhysiology/docker_workflows/simcardems_demos/README.md

 ![Docker architecture (image is taken from http://apachebooster.com/kb/wp-content/uploads/2017/09/docker-architecture.png)](docker-architecture.png)

-An image is a fronzen snapshot of a virtual mechanics, while a container is an instance of an image, i.e a container is a running instance of an image.
+An image is a frozen snapshot of a virtual machine, while a container is a running instance of an image.

 This means that every container is associated with a single image, and many container can be associated with the same image.

-People upload their images to a remote registry where you can download and run instances of these images, and also create your own images on top of existing images.
+In order to run the Simcardems demos we need to (i) install docker, (ii) download the simcardems image, (iii) start a container based on this image, (iv) make sure that our working folder is shared between the container and the native system, and (v) run the relevant python scripts from inside the container.
+Step (iv) is not always needed, but it is very useful for being able to edit the demo scripts and to visualize the results.

+Here are the detailed instructions for each step.

 ## Step-by-step recipe